mhered/sevillabot/commands/README.md

-# README.md
+# /commands/README.md
-This folder contains shortcut commands to interact with sevillabot.
+This folder contains bash commands to be used as shortcuts to interact with sevillabot.

 Open a terminal in this folder and launch commands.

 Each command opens a separate terminal.

 ## Shortcuts for frequent remote commands in bot